> Car Care

 A tie rod is a part of the steering system.
-Some large SUVs, pickup trucks and older cars have the steering system with a recirculating ball mechanism.
+Some large SUVs, pickup trucks and older cars have a steering system with a recirculating ball mechanism.
 Modern cars come with rack-and-pinion steering.
 Tie rods in both systems have the same function: they connect the steering rack or linkage to the steering knuckles.

 The outer tie rod end is connected to the steering knuckle.
 The inner tie rod end is protected by the steering rack boot (we made it transparent in this image).

-A tie rod is made of two components: inner and outer tie rod ends.
+A tie rod is made of two components: the inner and outer tie rod ends.
 Both tie rod ends have ball joints.
-An inner tie rod end is greased and protected by the steering rack boot.
+The inner tie rod end is greased and protected by the steering rack boot.
 The outer tie rod end is also filled with grease, but it's protected by a small rubber or plastic boot.
 The most common problem with either tie rod ends is when they wear out and get loose.
 Often this happens when a rubber boot cracks or breaks and the moisture penetrates inside the tie rod end causing corrosion.
 Outer tie rod ends fail more often.
 Problems with tie rod ends are more common in heavier cars and SUVs due to greater load.